matiaszozaya/MDB5-ES-Helpers/README.md

 Since MDB (Material Design for Bootstrap) got modularized, I created these helpers (for ES version) to manipulate its components correctly.

-Besides that, there's custom functions to handle Select and Form components, that may be a litle tricky.
+Besides that, there's custom functions to handle (for example) Select and Form components, that could be a little tricky to handle.